volcengine/terraform-provider-volcengine/website/docs/d/rds_mysql_instances.html.markdown

     * `v_cpu` - CPU size.
     * `vpc_id` - The vpc ID of the RDS instance.
     * `zone_id` - The available zone of the RDS instance.
+    * `zone_ids` - List of availability zones where each node of the instance is located.
 * `total_count` - The total count of RDS instance query.